-The Associate of Arts and Associate of Science degrees are designed for students who intend to transfer to a four-year college or university, with the transfer of credits subject to receiving institutions poli-
+The Associate of Arts and Associate of Science degrees are designed for students who intend to transfer to a four-year college or university, with the transfer of credits subject to receiving institutions policies.
+Generally, institutions within the state have articulated courses and programs to effect an easy transition.